Provide some basic info so we can find your car insurance quotes. No calls or junk mail, guaranteed.

 Have a look at the cheapest insurance companies in Minneapolis, Minnesota to find the best home policy for your needs.

 How much you pay for home insurance coverage is greatly impacted by the level of coverage you choose.
 In Minneapolis, carrying $200K dwelling coverage costs an average of $1,507, while carrying additional coverage up to $400K costs $2,560/year.

 |Coverage Level||Average Annual Rate|

 Depending on the part of Minneapolis you live in, you might see a dramatic difference in your home insurance costs.
-The amount of claims filed in your local area can be a factor in determining the price of your policy.
-Put simply, the neighborhood you live in could have a huge impact in what you pay for homeowners insurance.
+The number of claims filed in your local area can be a factor in determining the price of your policy.
+Put simply, the neighborhood you live in could have a huge impact on what you pay for homeowners insurance.

 To find the most affordable homeowners insurance premiums in Minneapolis, look no further than 55455.
 In the 55455 area, homeowners coverage usually costs just $2,016 per year — a full $21 less than the Minneapolis average.
 If you’re looking for the areas with the most affordable homeowners insurance rates in Minneapolis, have a look at the table below.

 Other areas of Minneapolis, however, face homeowners rates that are higher than the city average.
 Fire risks, crime rates, and even your proximity to emergency services such as fire and police stations could impact rates the risk level of certain parts of the city, which could drive up premiums in the area.
 An average annual rate of $2,048 makes 55430 the most expensive ZIP code in Minneapolis for homeowners coverage.